SM Southmall: History

-SM Southmall opened on April 2, 1995, and is the first SM Supermall in the southern region of Metro Manila and the 5th SM Supermall ever built by Chinese-Filipino businessman, Henry Sy.
-The mall was the second SM Supermall to feature an Ice Skating Rink after SM Megamall.
-Construction for the mall began in early 1994.
+Construction for SM Southmall began in November 1993.
+The mall later opened on April 2, 1995, and is the first SM Supermall in the southern region of Metro Manila and the 5th SM Supermall ever built by Chinese-Filipino businessman, Henry Sy.
+It is the second SM Supermall to feature an Ice Skating Rink after SM Megamall.

-In March 2010, SM Southmall began renovations which many stores on the second floor have closed with some stalls on the sides offering small items on sale.
-During the redevelopment saw a newly refurbished SM Store, which relocated from the center of the mall to the side to accommodate more fashion stores and the addition of the IMAX cinema which was opened last July 14, 2011.
-The SM Storyland theme park was closed in May 2011 and was part of the renovation, however some of its rides and attractions were moved at the SM By the Bay Amusement Park at the Mall of Asia Complex.
+In March 2010, renovations for SM Southmall began, with many stores on the second floor have closed with some stalls on the sides offering small items on sale.
+The redevelopment saw a newly refurbished SM Store, which relocated from the center of the mall to the side to accommodate more fashion stores, and the addition of the IMAX cinema which was opened last July 14, 2011.
 The fashion stores opened in December 2011 along with the grand re-launch in November 2012 (which formally ended the renovation process and declared the mall as a 'premier SM mall').

 SM Southmall attracts global retailers including Swedish fashion giant H&M which opened on October 29, 2015, and Uniqlo which opened on November 7, 2014.

 Miss World 2013 Megan Young became the new mall brand ambassador as part of the #SeeYouDownSouth campaign on August 7, 2019.

 Features

 SM Southmall has over 400 shops and service outlets, with six anchor stores.
 Among the noteworthy features of the mall are its center and south atriums.
 The center atrium, which once housed a large indoor fountain, is used for events such as concerts and presentations.
-The mall also features a skating rink at the second floor and a bowling center at the lower ground floor, that opened in May 2013 and closed in March 2020.
+The mall also features a skating rink at the second level and a bowling center at the lower ground level, that opened in May 2013 and closed in March 2020.

 Food Street

-The Food Street at the back of the main mall is a group of restaurants which offers outdoor dining amid plants and an LED-lighted fountain.
+The Food Street which is located at the back of the main mall is a group of restaurants which offers outdoor dining amid plants and an LED-lighted fountain.